dslik/red-jellies/final-project/final-project-report.md

 The microprocessor board is tested by verifying connectivity to the microprocessor via the SWD port, programming the firmware into the flash memory, and simulating all three firmware code execution branches by varying the voltage sense inputs.

-TODO: If this were to be a real product, EMC and thermal chamber testing would be required.
+> ⚠️ If this were to be a real product, EMC and thermal chamber testing would be required.

 ## Firmware Update